 M101 The Whirlpool Galaxy

-This image is the first one I’ve taken of this target M101 and is just 1hr. of 45-second exposures at ISO 1600.
+This image is the first I’ve taken of this target M101 and is just 1hr. of 45-second exposures at ISO 1600.
 I used darks when stacking. the difference between the RAW stacked image and the initially processed image in Photoshop is like night and day, don’t you think?

-With time the processing skills you have as an astrophotographer will improve and I will add some of my latest images to this post to show you what I have now managed to do with Photoshop and a couple of clicks after more than a year and a half of experience in this journey.
+With time the processing skills you have as an astrophotographer will improve.
+I will add some of my latest images to this post to show you what I have now managed to do with Photoshop and a couple of clicks after more than a year and a half of experience in this journey.

 M81 and M82